 Who the heck doesn’t want a peace of mind, especially when towing a trailer!?
 Here at Weigh Safe, we have designed a hitch along with other innovative products that continue to provide you with a towing peace of mind.
 Although we provide a product that can help you to achieve a towing peace of mind, it doesn’t mean that there isn’t some work that needs to go into truly achieving that state of mind.

 You must remember your pre-tow tasks and check each one off of your list prior to hitting the road:

 #1: Verify that your tongue weight is between 10-15% of your GTW.

-First and foremost, before you can reach a towing peace of mind you must know what the weight rating of your tow vehicle is, or your gross vehicle weight rating (GVWR).
-This is the maximum allowable weight of your fully loaded vehicle including equipment, passengers, cargo and tongue weight.
-You must know this so that you do not tow a trailer that exceeds your GVWR as that can be extremely dangerous.
-You should be able to find your GVWR on the placard of your tow vehicle.
+First and foremost, before you can reach a towing peace of mind you must know what the weight rating of your tow vehicle is, or your gross combined vehicle weight rating (GCVWR).
+This is the maximum allowable weight of your fully loaded vehicle including equipment, passengers, cargo, trailer and tongue weight.
+You must know this so that you do not tow a trailer that exceeds your GCVWR as that can be extremely dangerous.
+You should be able to find your GCVWR on the placard of your tow vehicle.

 Once you have your GTW figured out, you can then move and readjust your load accordingly so that your tongue weight is between 10-15% of your GTW.
 If you are lower than 10% or higher that 15%, you MUST adjust your load accordingly.

 #2: Properly connect your truck to your trailer. (click here to learn more.)